 I am certified in Assistive Technology through California State University Northridge.
 I am excited to have a new aspect of O.T. to explore.
 I am also a Certified Handwriting Specialist through Handwriting Without Tears and PuzzleArt Therapy.

 In 2016, I teamed up with nine other pediatric OT and PT bloggers to start the Functional Skills For Kids team.
 We recently published our first book, “The Handwriting Book“ in January 2017 and “The Scissors Skills Book” in June 2017.
 I hope you’ll check out our webpage because we offer tons of freebies and promos during each launch.
-We have ten other books coming out!

 ADJUNCT Teaching Assistant FOR TOURO COLLEGE

-For the past three years, I have been working with graduate Occupational Therapy students from Touro College in Bayshore and Manhattan to conduct research within the school setting.
+For the past four years, I have been working with graduate Occupational Therapy students from Touro College in Bayshore and Manhattan to conduct research within the school setting.
 This has been such an exciting endeavor for me.
 I’m learning so much!

 OCCUPATIONAL THERAPY ADVOCATE